Vanderbilt rape case: Rape

-On June 23, 2013, four Vanderbilt Commodores football team players, Brandon Vandenburg, Cory Lamont Batey, Brandon E. Banks, and Jaborian "Tip" McKenzie carried an unconscious 21-year-old female student into a dorm room in the school's Gilette House dorm.
+On June 23, 2013, four Vanderbilt Commodores football team players, Brandon Vandenburg, Cory Lamont Batey, Brandon E. Banks, and Jaborian "Tip" McKenzie carried an unconscious 21-year-old female student into a dorm room in the school's Gillette House dorm.
 They gang-raped and sodomized her, slapped her, inserted their fingers in her, and sat on her face as she was on the floor in a 32-minute attack.
 They took over 40 graphic photos, and took videos of the rape with the cell phones of Vandenburg, Batey, and Banks.
-The victim (who is white) told the court that after Batey (who is black) raped her, he urinated on her face while saying she deserved what he was doing to her because of the color of her skin, saying what sources reported was "That’s for 400 years of slavery, you bitch."
+The victim (who is white) told the court that after Batey (who is black) raped her, he urinated on her face while saying she deserved what he was doing to her because of the color of her skin, saying what sources reported was "That's for 400 years of slavery, you bitch."

 Case

-The four defendants documented their gang rape with both videos and pictures and tried to delete it.
+The four defendants documented their gang rape with both videos and pictures and tried to delete them.
 When the footage was recovered from their cellular devices, it was presented in court, as well as security camera footage that caught their act.

 The players were dismissed from the football team on June 29, 2013, and banned from campus during the six-week investigation that followed.
 On August 9, 2013, they were arrested and indicted for aggravated rape and sexual battery.
 All four men were charged with five counts of aggravated rape and two counts of aggravated sexual battery.

+The outcome of each case is as follows.